 Traditional Peruvian Christmas Food

-Most Christmas meals served in Peru include the traditional turkey as well as tamales, salads, applesauce and a sweet bread called Panettone.
-The hot chocolate is usually made from scratch from melted rich dark chocolate, cinnamon and cloves.
+Most Christmas meals served in Peru include the traditional turkey as well as tamales, salads, applesauce and a sweet bread called Panetón or Panettone (taken from Italian tradition).
+The hot chocolate is usually made from scratch using melted rich dark chocolate, cinnamon and cloves.

 The Nativity manger is a focal point of Christmas decorations in a typical Peruvian household.
 Most mangers feature intricate detailing and are carved out of pottery, wood or huamanga stone.
 The manger is what the gifts are spread around on Christmas Eve.
 Another tradition is for the Nativity manger to feature native animals such as llamas and alpacas instead of sheep and goats.
 Some areas have live nativity scenes.